-The annual budget is adopted based on the cash basis of accounting, which is not in accordance with accounting principles generally accepted in the United States of America.
+The annual budget is adopted based on the cash basis of accounting.

 Annual budgets of the Authority are prepared prior to June 1 and must be approved by the resolution of the Board.
 The proposed budget is then submitted by June 1 to the New Mexico Department of Finance and Administration Local Government Division (DFA) for approval.
 DFA certifies a preliminary budget by July 1 with final certification of the budget by the first Monday of September.
 The expenditure section of the budget, once adopted, is legally binding.